CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tabs >}}
 {{< /tabs >}}

-### BGP/EVPN Peerings and VTEP/VNI Advertisment Verification
+### BGP/EVPN Peerings and VTEP/VNI Advertisement Verification

 To verify all BGP IPv4 and EVPN peerings established correctly, use the `net show bgp summary` command in NCLU, or `show ip bgp summary` in `vtysh`